 A student accused of academic misconduct has the option to stay in the class or to drop the class if the drop is made within the approved time periods and according to the regulations established by the university.
 If the student chooses to drop the class, the student will be required to sign a statement of understanding that if the student is later found responsible for academic misconduct, then the student will receive an "F" for the course.

 Student records concerning academic dishonesty are maintained in the Dean of Students Office for a period of seven years, after which the file records are purged.
-These student records are confidential.
-However, when the student is expelled, suspended, or his or her admission is revoked, a notation will appear on the academic transcript that the student has been dropped due to disciplinary action is not eligible to enroll.
+These student records are subject to state and federal laws and regulations guiding confidentiality of student records.
+However, when the student is expelled, suspended, or their admission is revoked, a notation will appear on the academic transcript that the student has been dropped due to disciplinary action is not eligible to enroll.
 In the event that an instructor is uncertain how to handle an incident of suspected academic dishonesty, the Dean of Students is available at any time to provide advice and assistance to the instructor in deciding a proper course of action to be taken.

 Response to Classroom Disruption